What is the time commitment involved for being a mentor or mentee?

 Where do I find a list of externship hosts and how do I apply?

 Register for NEXT online.
-Student registration will open January 20, 2017.
+Student registration opens in November or December each year.
 Search for an externship host by company, location, and/or professional fields.
 To apply, submit a personal statement and upload your resume (in PDF format) for each externship opportunity to which you apply.
 Please note that your name and contact information must be removed from your resume.

 If I apply, am I guaranteed an externship?